Skip to main content

 Security and safety

 Some events require licensed security guards.
-To determine the number of guards required, consult with a facility manager, event production staff, or student organization advisor about your event logistics.
-See Security and Safety at Student Events.
+Factors like facility type, audience size, cash handling, and alcohol serving, for example, must be considered.
+Student Life collaborates with UC San Diego Police and approved security companies to review events for security needs.
+To determine the number of guards required, please connect with a facility manager of your venue, as they typically determine security requirements.
+You can also reach out to the event production staff, or your student organization advisor for questions about your event logistics.
+For more information, see Security and Safety at Student Events.

 Insurance and liability waivers

-The University of California has purchased an insurance program to cover Registered Student Organizations (RSOs) for most on-campus events.
-The university pays for the coverage, but RSOs are still responsible for making sure their on-campus event is registered with the insurance carrier.
+Event Insurance: The University of California has purchased insurance to cover Registered Student Organizations (RSOs) for most on-campus events.
+The university pays for the coverage, but RSOs must ensure their event is registered with the carrier.
+The event insurance module on TAP will guide you on whether registration is necessary.

 Showing films and videos